-- (c) The antenna and appurtenances are constructed and installed so as to withstand the forces due to wind pressure, as provided for under the Washoe County Building Code; and - (d) Any driving motor does not exceed 110 volts and is encased in protective guards and is muffled against noise. - (2) Screening Required: Screening is required for all satellite dish antennas that exceed twelve (12) feet in diameter and are located adjacent to a residentially zoned property.
+- C. Satellite Dish Antennas (Ground Mounted): A satellite dish antenna may be mounted on the ground in accordance with this section: - (1) General: A satellite dish antenna may be ground mounted provided: - (a) It is physically or electronically linked only to a receiver located on the same lot; - (b) In all residential regulatory zones the dish shall not exceed twelve (10) feet in diameter and in all non-residential regulatory zones the dish shall not exceed (36) feet in diameter; - (c) Wiring between the receiver and the satellite dish antenna is placed in rigid conduit at least four (4) inches beneath the surface of the ground; - (d) The antenna and appurtenances are constructed and installed so as to withstand the forces due to wind pressure, as provided for under the Washoe County Building Code; and - (e) Any driving motor does not exceed 110 volts and is encased in protective guards and is muffled against noise. - (2) Screening Required: Screening is required for all satellite dish antennas visible from a threshold scenic unit or are located in non-residential regulatory zones that exceed twelve (12) feet in diameter, and are located adjacent to a residentially zoned property.
 The required screening shall shield views of the satellite dish antenna from the adjacent residential parcels.
 The satellite dish antenna may be screened around the base of the antenna or along the common property line.
-A waiver from the screening requirement can be obtained from Washoe County or TRPA if the satellite dish antenna is sufficiently setback from the residential parcel to mitigate its impact. - (3) Front Yard Locations: A satellite dish antenna may be place in the required front yard if authorized by a permit obtained in accordance with the provisions of this subsection: - (a) In addition to the requirements listed in Section B and Subsection (1) and (2) of this section, the following requirements shall apply: - (i) The antenna shall be setback at least eight (8) feet from the front property line; and - (ii) The base of the satellite dish antenna and driving motor house shall be screened. - (iii) The antenna is not in a scenic setback. - (b) In addition to the requirements for a permit, the applicant shall demonstrate that: - Locating the satellite dish antenna in the required side or rear yard would result in obstruction of the antenna's reception window; furthermore, such obstruction involves factors beyond the control of the applicant; and - Locating the satellite dish antenna in the required front yard will not impair the required line-of-sight from adjacent driveways or streets. - (c) In addition to those findings required for a permit, the following findings shall be required: - (i) Location in the required side or rear yard prevents the private satellite dish antenna from receiving a complete signal. - (ii) Location of the satellite dish antenna in the required front yard does not visually impact surrounding properties; and - (iii) Location of the antenna in the required front yard does not impair the required line-of-sight form adjacent driveways or streets. - D. Satellite Dish Antennas (Roof Mounted): A satellite dish antenna may be mounted on the roof of a primary structure in accordance with the provisions of this section.
+A waiver from the screening requirement can be obtained from TRPA if the satellite dish antenna is sufficiently setback from the residential parcel to mitigate its impact. - (3) Front Yard Locations: A satellite dish antenna may be place in the required front yard if authorized by a permit obtained in accordance with the provisions of this subsection: - (a) In addition to the requirements listed in Section B and Subsection (1) and (2) of this section, the following requirements shall apply: - (i) The antenna shall be setback at least eight (8) feet from the front property line; and - (ii) The base of the satellite dish antenna and driving motor house shall be screened. - (iii) The antenna is not in a scenic setback. - (b) In addition to the requirements for a permit, the applicant shall demonstrate that: - (i) Locating the satellite dish antenna in the required side or rear yard would result in obstruction of the antenna's reception window; furthermore, such obstruction involves factors beyond the control of the applicant; and